A group of four international students sitting on the steps of Tabaret Hall.

 12. Open a Canadian bank account

-For some payments, like tuition fees, you need a Canadian bank card.
+Some payments, like tuition fees, can be easier to make with a Canadian bank card.
 Opening an account here, even if you keep one in your home country, will make all administrative transactions easier for you during your studies.

 13. Find your bearings